Use a Service Tunnel for Public Domains

-How to configure a Service Tunnel and then publish it to end users so that they have connectivity to public domains
+How to configure a Service Tunnel to tunnel public domains available on the internet

 - Service Tunnel for Public Domains Overview